davidjpfeiffer/gh-pages-template/README.md

+# GitHub Pages Template

+A simple, customizable, and free GitHub Pages template

 ## Getting Started

-This project requires Node version 4 or higher.

 - Download the project from GitHub
 - Navigate to the project directory